kevinjohnsongeno/Student-Grade-Tracker---4/README.md

 ---

-By mastering these commands, you can efficiently analyze and summarize student performance data in the GradeTracker system.
+By mastering these commands, it becomes efficient to analyze and summarize student performance data in the GradeTracker system.

 ---